Implantation (embryology): Uterus receptivity

 To enable implantation, the uterus goes through changes in order to be able to receive the conceptus.
 Receptivity includes changes to endometrial cells in the formation of pinopodes that help to absorb uterine fluid; changes in the thickness of the endometrium and its blood supply development, and the formation of the decidua.
 Collectively these changes are known as plasma membrane transformation, and bring the blastocyst nearer to the endometrium and immobilize it.
 During this stage the blastocyst can still be eliminated by being flushed out of the uterus.

+Successful implantation is co-dependent on the viability of the embryo, and the receptivity of the uterus.
+A critical involved factor is the developmental synchrony between the embryo and the uterus.
+The synchrony gives a short period of receptivity known as the window of implantation, and involves much crosstalk between the blastocyst and the endometrium at this stage.